Associate, Goldman Ismail Tomaselli Brennan & Baum LLP

 • Winner and Outstanding Speaker, 2010 Julius Miner Moot Court Competition

-College of William and Mary in Virginia (B.A., Government, magna cum laude)
+College of William & Mary (B.A., Government, magna cum laude)

 - Minor in Middle Eastern Studies